Gul31/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture
-## Getting the AWS CLI Working
+## Creating IAM user and getting the AWS CLI Working

 We'll be using the AWS CLI often in this bootcamp, so we'll proceed to installing this account.

+### Create a new User and Generate AWS Credentials

+- Go to (IAM Users Console] and create a new user
+- `Enable console access` for the user
+- `Enable Users must create a new password at next sign-in` for new user
+- Create a new `Admin` Group and apply `AdministratorAccess`
+- Enable MFA for the root and IAM user
+- Click on `Security Credentials` and `Create Access Key`
+- Choose AWS CLI Access
+- Download the CSV with the credentials for future use

 ### Install AWS CLI

-- We are going to install the AWS CLI when our Gitpod enviroment lanuches.
+- Install the AWS CLI when our Gitpod enviroment lanuches for easy access to aws console
-- We are are going to set AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands.
+- Set AWS CLI to use partial autoprompt mode by using cmd: --cli-auto-prompt
 - The bash commands we are using are the same as the [AWS CLI Install Instructions]https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-Update our `.gitpod.yml` to include the following task.
+Update the `.gitpod.yml` to include the following task.
+We will add 3 commands to install AWS module in our gitpod env
+- `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"` fetch the zip file for aws installation from aws website
+- `unzip awscliv2.zip` unzip the zip file for aws mod
+- `sudo ./aws/install`  install aws using sudo permissions

 ```sh
 tasks: